Magnesium Deficiency Signs and Symptoms

 Digestive Issues

-Nausea, loss of appetite, or vomiting can point to low magnesium.
+Magnesium deficiency can also cause nausea, loss of appetite, or vomiting can point to low magnesium.
 These symptoms seem minor but often signal a deeper problem.
 Over time, they can get worse if left untreated.

 Poor Sleep